Police authority inspections

 Inspectors judged how well police authorities were fulfilling their role of ensuring that the public has an efficient and effective local police force along four key themes:

-- Ensuring results through community engagement and partnerships
+- ensuring results through community engagement and partnerships; and

 - Ensuring value for money and productivity.

-Each police authority received an inspection report, which were published and made available to the public.
+Each police authority received a published inspection report, which was made available to the public.
 The reports identified the police authority’s strengths and areas of innovation to be shared with other police authorities.
 The reports also identified areas for improvement that we expected police authorities to act upon in order to improve their performance for the public.